 When an idea is implemented, give public credit to the person who submitted it.
 This recognition is often more valuable than a cash reward.
 It signals to everyone else that the company actually acts on ideas and that participation has visibility.

-Scaling from suggestion box to enterprise system
+How do you scale from a suggestion box to an enterprise system?

 If you currently have a suggestion box (physical or digital) that is not working, the fix is not a better box.
 It is a better system.
 Start by:

-1. Define one specific business challenge for your first campaign.
+- Define one specific business challenge for your first campaign.

-2. Set up a simple evaluation process with clear criteria.
+- Set up a simple evaluation process with clear criteria.

-4. Publish results publicly when the campaign closes.
+- Publish results publicly when the campaign closes.

 Most organisations that implement this basic structure see immediate improvement in participation and perception.
 From there, you can scale to multiple concurrent campaigns, more sophisticated evaluation processes, and enterprise-wide integration.